Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 # Part One: Understanding Structures and Cells
-Most MRI datasets contain details of experimental setup used for acquisition and reconstruction besides actual image data.
+Most MRI datasets contain details of experimental setup used for acquisition and reconstruction besides actual images.
 Structures and cells are a convenient way of grouping heterogeneous data together.

 This is a code snippet: